nfinit/scenes/README.md

 _Scenes_ emphasizes maximal compatibility with legacy clients, with a front-end built with semantic but legacy-friendly HTML and no requirements for stylesheets or JavaScript unless desired and configured as such by the album owner.

+_Scenes_ can be used as a standalone website, but also can be deployed in a subdirectory in your existing site, in case you are hosting other applications on the same system.

 ## Theory of operation

 Fundamentally, _Scenes_ operates on collections of assets organized in a hierarchical fashion.
 A collection can have multiple children, as well as multiple parents, and any number of assets within it.
 Collections can also take the form of empty "roots" with only links and metadata, that can serve to aggregate and further categorize child collections.
 Every _Scenes_ site begins with a master root collection which cannot be deleted, and from which all other collections descend.
 The default root collection can contain assets and metadata of its own, and serves as the site's home page in practical terms.
 In addition to the default root collection, Scenes sites also initialize with a hidden `assets` collection where newly added but unassigned assets are aggregated.
 Assets within collections posess their own metadata context unique to that collection, meaning a single asset can have a unique description for each collection it is placed in, as well as a default description (defined in its `assets` collection membership).